-It is known that an MLP with three layers is a universal classi-fier, i.e., it can form any arbitrary decision region in input space.
-Many studies on the limitations of a two-layer network in this regard have been done.
-We shall first study the two-layer network in some detail.
+It is known that a MLP with 3-layers is a universal classifier, i.e., it can form any arbitrary decision region in input space.
+Many studies on the limitations of a 2-layer network in this regard have been done.
+We shall first study the 2-layer network in some detail.